 In May 2018 she released her third CD for Challenge Classics, with solo piano works by Robert Schumann.
 The CD received wide international acclaim.
 Her 2016 CD release of Haydn sonatas, also on Challenge Classics, was awarded the quarterly German Record Critics’ Award (Preis der deutsche Schallplattenkritik), selected as CD-of-the-Month on the ‘Piano News’ magazine and received enthusiastic press internationally.
-Her first CD for Challenge, called “Oscillations”, was released in 2013 and received much international acclaim.
+Her first CD for Challenge, called “Oscillations”, was also received with much international acclaim.
 The CD combines works by Beethoven and Stravinsky.

-Noteworthy stages she performed on include the Berlin Philharmonie and the Berlin Philharmonie Chamber Music Hall, the Beethoven-Haus Bonn, Berlin Konzerthaus, the Phillips Collection in Washington DC, Rose Theater at Lincoln Center, the Schumannsaal in Düsseldorf, and in Paris’s Salle Cortot, the Musée d’Orsay Auditorium, the Grand Salon of the Hotel des Invalides and others.
+Noteworthy stages she performed on include the Berlin Philharmonie and the Berlin Philharmonie Chamber Music Hall, the Beethoven-Haus Bonn, Markgräfliches Opernhaus in Bayreuth, Berlin Konzerthaus, the Muziekgebouw in Amsterdam, the Philadelphia Chamber Music Society, the 92nd Street Y in New York, Phillips Collection in Washington DC, Rose Theater at Lincoln Center, the Schumannsaal in Düsseldorf, and in Paris’s Salle Cortot, the Musée d’Orsay Auditorium, the Grand Salon of the Hotel des Invalides and others.
 Important festival participations include the Ruhr Piano Festival (Germany), Ravinia Festival (USA), The Jerusalem International Chamber Music Festival (Israel), La Roque d’Anthéron International Piano Festival, Menton Festival and Flâneries Musicales de Reims Festival (France), Verbier Festival (Switzerland), Upper-Galilee Chamber Music Festival (Israel) and others.
-As part of the Lucern Festival in 2008, she was invited by Sir András Schiff to take part in a workshop on the five Beethoven concerti.

 Among her competition prizes is the Third Prize at the 2009 International Beethoven Piano Competition in Bonn, prizes at the 2006 Minnesota International Piano-e-Competition and Esther Honens International Competition, and the First Prize at the 2001 Aviv Competitions in Israel, where she was awarded the Guralnik Piano Prize as well as the Zilbermann Prize for best performance of a contemporary Israeli work.
 She was a recipient of the AICF scholarships, an important scholarship institution in Israel, between 1996-2005.